 And Hannah prayed and said:

 i.
-Notice though, that she rejoices in the Lord.
-She can’t rejoice in leaving her son but she can rejoice in the Lord.
-In the most desperate situations, when we have nothing else to rejoice in, we can rejoice in the Lord.
+Notice though, that she rejoices in the LORD.
+She could not rejoice in leaving her son, but she could rejoice in the LORD.
+In the most desperate situations, when we have nothing else to rejoice in, we can rejoice in the LORD.

 i.
 “We have often seen that horn signifies power, might, and dominion.
 It is thus constantly used in the Bible, and was so used among the heathens.”
 (Clarke)

 e.
-There is none holy like the Lord: This shows a classic form of Hebrew poetry – repetitive parallelism.
-To say the Lord is holy is to say He is completely set apart; that He is unique, and not like any other.
-When she continued in the same verse and said, “For there is none besides You,” she said the same thing as “There is none holy like the Lord,” only saying it in different words.
+No one is holy like the LORD: This shows a classic form of Hebrew poetry – repetitive parallelism.
+To say the LORD is holy is to say He is completely set apart; that He is unique, and not like any other.
+When she continued in the same verse and said, “For there is none besides You,” she said the same thing as “No one is holy like the LORD,” only saying it in different words.
 When she said, “Nor is there any rock like our God,” she again says the same thing in different words.

 i.
 In this, Hebrew poetry does not rhyme words by sound as much as it rhymes ideas.
 The ideas of the three lines of 1 Samuel 2:2 all rhyme together, having different words yet “sounding” the same.